 Flevy Management Insights Case Study

-TLDR A leading IT services provider faced a 20% decline in customer satisfaction and a 5% drop in market share due to outdated interfaces and resistance to change.
-After overhauling user experience and adopting agile methodologies, the company improved customer satisfaction by 35%, reduced time-to-market by over 50%, and captured a new market segment, highlighting the importance of Strategic Planning and Change Management in driving business transformation.
+TLDR An IT services provider faced a 20% drop in customer satisfaction and a 5% decline in market share due to outdated interfaces and resistance to change.
+By revamping UX and adopting agile methodologies, they increased customer satisfaction by 35%, reduced time-to-market by over 50%, and entered a new market segment.
+This highlights the importance of Strategic Planning and Change Management in business transformation.

 Reading time: 11 minutes